-Former Merrigum footballer Jack Anderson is back in Echuca after becoming a quadriplegic and being hospitalised in Melbourne since 2011.By Zach Hope
+Former Merrigum footballer Jack Anderson is back in Echuca after becoming a quadriplegic and being hospitalised in Melbourne since 2011.ZACH HOPE February 21, 2013 4:50am

 It has taken nearly 19 months of rehabilitation dotted with medical setbacks, frustration, elation and more than a few moments of despair, but Jack Anderson is finally back home in Echuca.

 He returned from the Royal Talbot Rehabilitation Centre at the end of last month, Trish Bishop, his partner of about six years, tailing the ambulance at a tow rope’s distance in case the driver dared turn around.

 There had already been too many false starts to take any chances, she explains.

 Trish has made the journey to and from the Talbot too many times to remember since a horrific football injury in July 2011 left Jack, 55, paralysed from the neck down.

 People would tell her to stay home more; that Jack was okay and being looked after, but that did not sit well.

 That journey home was the last, and as they sit in Jack’s new long-term home at Glanville Village, the relief is evident.

 ‘‘Just getting home again, to see them (family and friends) on regular basis.
 It is relief,’’ Jack says.